Roam Around Scotland 8 Day Car Tour

 Day 4 Glencoe - Isle of Skye

 Today continue north from Oban through Glencoe with its spectacular landscape and onto Fort William set in the shadow of Ben Nevis, Britain's highest mountain.
-Take the road to Mallaig to enjoy the short ferry over to Skye or continue on the road to Kyle and take the bridge to explore Skye, the largest and most scenic of the Hebridean Islands.
-Overnight on Skye.
+Take the road to Mallaig stopping in Glenfinnan for the famous railway viaduct of Harry Potter Fame ands the monument that recalls the landing of Bonnie Prince Charlie in 1745.
+(G) to enjoy the short ferry over to Skye or continue on the road to Kyle and take the bridge to explore Skye, the largest and most scenic of the Hebridean Islands.

 Day 5 Isle of Skye

 Enjoy a full day on the Isle of Skye.
-Head south towards the Cuillin Hills, the island's best-known feature.
+There is so much to do on Skye that it is hard to propose a single route for you.
+We offer some ideas for but you will want to research yourself: Head south towards the Cuillin Hills, the island's best-known feature.
 Though their tops are places only for experienced climbers, there are many viewpoints and island locations where excellent panoramas can be enjoyed.
-Head back to your accommodation via Glenbrittle and the famous Fairy Pools - beautifully crystal clear blue pools on the River Brittle, these make for some fabulous photos.
+Head back to your accommodation via Glenbrittle and the famous Fairy Pools (H)- beautifully crystal clear blue pools on the River Brittle, these make for some fabulous photos.
+As you return north from the Cuillins you can stop at the Talisker Distillery in Carbost (J).
+To the North of the Island is the Quirang and its most famous feature "The Old Man of Storr" and the Trotternish Ridge (I).
+Asl take in the Fair Glen (J) near Uig and as you drive around the Trotternish Peninsula, stop to visit Flora MacDonald's grave and the Museum of Island Life (K)

 Day 6 Loch Ness – Inverness